RAIRLab/vsp/index.md

 ## Conference Proceedings

-The participants will have the opportunity to submit full papers for inclusion in the conference proceedings, which will be published online.
+The participants will have the opportunity to submit full papers for inclusion in the conference proceedings in a venue and publisher to be determined.

 ## Transportation